 Before you start, you should have at least some sort of design from which to work.
 If you have one in your mind, draw it out and copy it to the size of your mosaic.
 Now, trace it onto your base as a guide.

 The direct method of using ceramic tile is to affix the tesserae to the base using mortar and grout.
-The tesserae are anything that you make the mosaic out of, in this case, the pieces of ceramic tile.
+The tesserae are anything you make the mosaic out of, in this case, the pieces of ceramic tile.
 When laying the tesserae to the base right side up, this direct method is the method of choice.
-You can butter each piece with some mortar, or other adhesive, and then affix the piece onto the base according to your pattern.
+Butter each piece with some mortar, or other adhesive, and then affix the piece onto the base according to your pattern.

 The indirect method of reusing ceramic tile to create a mosaic involves making the mosaic upside down on a piece of adhesive paper.
 You lay out the tiles according to the pattern, but they are all face down.
 The grout is then laid out on the base.
 By taking the corners of the adhesive paper, you flip the mosaic over and onto the grout.
 Once it has dried, you lift off the adhesive paper.
 This works well when the ceramic tile is colored on both sides.